Key Results Areas are all about increasing productivity on your team because everyone knows what winning looks like in their role.

 The major goal of a key results area is to improve communication…

-If you’re not using KRAs, you and your team members are flying blind and being reactive instead of proactive.
+If you’re not using KRAs, you and your team members are most likely being reactive instead of proactive

 What’s a Key Results Area: